-Bluetooth tracing allows you to receive an alert if you have been near another app user who tests positive for COVID-19.
-It is safe, private and anonymous.
+Bluetooth tracing allows you to receive an alert if you've been near another app user who tests positive for COVID-19.
+It's safe, private, and anonymous.

 Bluetooth tracing is not intended to replace scanning QR codes.
 You still need to scan QR codes to keep track of where you’ve been.
 Bluetooth tracing helps keep track of the people we’ve been near.

 To turn on Bluetooth tracing:

 Open the app (version 3.0.0 and later) and tap on ‘Dashboard’ if it isn't already open.